 The Plan requests for a total of US\$715 million from the international community.
-Humanitarian Response Plan was signed by the Minister of Local Government, Public Works, and National Housing, Honorable July Moyo and the UN Resident Coordinator, Ms. Maria Ribeiro in the presence of His Excellency President Emmerson D. Mnangagwa, Government Ministers, WHO and representatives and the media.
+The Humanitarian Response Plan was signed by the Minister of Local Government, Public Works, and National Housing, Honorable July Moyo and the UN Resident Coordinator, Ms. Maria Ribeiro in the presence of His Excellency President Emmerson D. Mnangagwa, Government Ministers, WHO and WFP representatives and the media.

 Noting that the launch of the Humanitarian Response Plan was taking place in the context of the COVID-19 pandemic at a time when there are millions infected in the world and where the virus has set-foot in Zimbabwe, UN Resident Coordinator Ms. Maria Ribeiro said, "the Humanitarian Response Plan will play a key role in mitigating the impact of the COVID-19 pandemic and protecting those most vulnerable in communities in Zimbabwe."
-Following the declaration of COVID-19 as a national disaster by President Emmerson Mnangagwa on 19 March 2020, efforts have been scaled up to further contain the spread.
+Following the declaration of COVID-19 as a national disaster by President Emmerson D. Mnangagwa on 19 March 2020, efforts have been scaled up to further contain the spread.

-The Zimbabwe Humanitarian Response Plan addresses the increasing vulnerabilities seven estimated million people who need multi-sectoral humanitarian support.
+The Zimbabwe Humanitarian Response Plan addresses the increasing vulnerabilities of seven estimated an million people who need multi-sectoral humanitarian support.
 Food insecurity remains the major concern with over 4.3 million people - or 46% of the rural population - requiring continued assistance.
 Urban vulnerability has also been on the increase due to persistent economic shocks, leaving some 2.2 million people food insecure according to the latest urban Zimbabwe Vulnerability Assessment Committee assessment.

-Since 2019, Zimbabwe
+Since 2019, Zimbabwe has

 The Response Plan for Zimbabwe will be implemented in collaboration with 47 operational partners experienced multiple climate and economic related shocks impacting the lives of many in both rural and urban communities, with the COVID-19 pandemic being the latest shock impacting on the wellbeing and livelihoods of Zimbabweans.
-Those hardest hit have been forced to resort to negative coping mechanisms, particularly dangerous consequences for women and girls who are simply striving to survive.
+Those hardest hit have been forced to resort to negative coping mechanisms, particularly with dangerous consequences for women and girls who are simply striving to survive.

-Response plan targets 5.6 million people with relief and emergency assistance communities and on-going support to refugees, and is being implemented in collaboration with 47 operational partners through the cluster approach, in which, of the total USD 715m required: approximately 60% or USD422m planned is for food security; USD 63m for health; USD 61m for water, sanitation and hygiene; USD 42m for education; USD 21m for protection; USD18m for nutrition; USD 10m for shelter, and USD 950,000 for camp coordination and management.
+Response plan targets 5.6 million people with relief and emergency assistance

+US\$84.9 million urgently required to support National COVID-19 response in Zimbabwe communities and on-going support to refugees, and is being implemented in collaboration with 47 operational partners through the cluster approach, in which, of the total USD 715m required: approximately 60% or USD422m planned is for food security; USD 63m for health; USD 61m for water, sanitation and hygiene; USD 42m for education; USD 21m for protection; USD18m for nutrition; USD 10m for shelter, and USD 950,000 for camp coordination and management.